ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 which is meant to size individual pods to the appropriate size based on current and past usage.
 If you find that the load on your individual Ray pods is too high, there are a number of manual techniques to decrease the load.
-One method is to schedule fewer tasks/actors per node by increasing the resources specified in the `ray.remote` annotation.
+One method is to schedule fewer tasks/actors per node by increasing the resource requirements specified in the `ray.remote` annotation.
 For example, changing `@ray.remote(num_cpus=2)` to `@ray.remote(num_cpus=4)`.
 will will halve the number of that task or actor that can fit in a given Ray pod.